nolim1t/nolim1t.github.io/satsback.md

 # Satsback Terms and conditions

+- Do not contact staff of all venues regarding the promotion.
+You may contact @lncm or @lncm.box on Facebook should you have any questions

 ## For the 10 % promo

-- Subject to change (will be announced on @lncnx twitter and LNCM facebook)
+- Subject to change (will be announced on @lncnx twitter and @lncm.box on facebook)
 - Please provide proof of payment with clear date and amount
 - Bill/tab must be opened and closed on the same day
 - The bill must be within the last week